noodle630/Jadoo/README.md

 - Added robust error logging and process-level error handlers.
 - Improved LLM enrichment batching for much faster processing.
 - All changes committed and pushed to GitHub (noodle630/Jadoo).

 ---

-## Next Steps
-- Finalize OpenTelemetry Resource import for your specific version (see server/telemetry.js).
-- Continue optimizing LLM batching and concurrency.
-- Expand feedback and correction loop for sellers.
-- Add more marketplace templates and categories.

----